-6.2.44 Owner Project Requirements (OPR)
+6.2.45 Owner Project Requirements (OPR)

-- 1. Refer to CSA Z320 Article 3, Definitions. - 1.
-For further detail refer to ASHRAE 202, Article 6 Owner's Project Requirements, Article 6.2 Requirements. - 2.
+1. Refer to CSA Z320 Article 3, Definitions.

+- 1. For further detail refer to ASHRAE 202, Article 6 Owner's Project Requirements, Article 6.2 Requirements. - 2.
 Developed by "the Owner" RCMP /User Department prior to Design or by Consultant during the Pre-Design Project Milestone. - 3.
 Text and graphics are organized to facilitate future use as a building reference document. - 1.
 BOD and OPR are components of the Cx Manual. - 4.
 A dynamic document throughout the project lifecycle that defines the Owner's values and end goals; their ideas, concepts and end state quantifiable and measurable performance benchmarks/criteria by usage, by systems and/or by occupancy classification associated with topics such as: - 1.
 Project Program pertinent Functional (Space) Program extracts, such as; - 1.
 Basic facility data (such as, area, number of stories Occupancy and construction type(s)), user/area usage schedules, restrictions and limitations, expandability, flexibility and durability (life span). - 2.
-Environmental and Sustainability Goals including; - 1.
-LEED[®] certification, CO2 monitoring, and resource reuse. - 3.
-Energy Efficiency Goals including; - 1.
-Measures affecting lighting and HVAC energy efficiency such as orientation shading, ventilation and renewable power. - 4.
-Indoor Environmental Quality Requirements regarding;
+Environmental and Sustainability Goals; - 3.
+Energy Efficiency Goals; - 4.
+Indoor Environmental Quality Requirements; - 5.
+Equipment and system Expectations; - 6.
+Building Occupant and O&M Personal Expectations: - 1.

-- 1. Lighting, temperature and humidity, acoustics, air quality, ventilation and filtration, controls adjustability, after hour's accommodations, natural daylighting, ventilation and views. - 5.
-Equipment and system Expectations, such as; - 1.
-Levels of quality, reliability, flexibility, maintenance, complexity and target efficiencies, building system technologies regarding manufactures, acoustics, vibration, degree of integration, automation and functionality for controls load shedding and demand and response energy management. - 6.
-Building Occupant and O&M Personal Expectations; - 1.
 Building operation description and by whom and at what capability, level of training and orientation for occupants and O&M staff. - 7.
-Cx Process Manager Information; - 1.
+Cx Process Manager Information: - 1.
 Name of Agency/Firm and contact person(s) and address name, address and personal contact. - 5.
 Starting with the Pre-Design project milestone the OPR is the foundation of the Commissioning Process an integral part of Commissioning and future Re-Commissioning. - 1.
 Working through the various other Project Milestones is supported by the BOD documenting that the various decisions, concepts, designs, calculations, and product selections to meet the OPR.

-6.2.45 Partnering Session Workshop(s)
+6.2.46 Partnering Session Workshop(s)

 - 1. Partnering is used in the architecture, engineering and construction industry and is intended to assist Project Teams with setting goals, resolving disputes and improving project outcomes. - 2.
 Workshop(s) are facilitated by the Consultant or designate.
 Participants include the Owner/User Department, Project Team and other stakeholders.
 Initial workshops establish relationships and ground rules, and then draw out essential client needs and design requirements. - 3.
 Topics include, but are not limited to: - 1.
 Role and responsibilities matrix; - 2.
 Rules of engagement; - 3.
 Communication plan; - 4.
 Project status, goals, objectives, elements, scope, funding, and preliminary schedule; - 5.
 Deliverables plan; - 6.
 Measures of percentage complete and delivered; - 7.
 Issues tracking and documentation systems; - 8.
-Project risks and the initial Risk Management Plan; - 9.
-Review of existing available documentation and project site conditions; - 10.
-Schedule of biweekly (or as otherwise determined by the Departmental Representative) project and milestone meetings; and - 11.
+Project risks and the initial Risk Management Plan;

+- 9. Review of existing available documentation and project site conditions; - 10.
+Schedule of bi-weekly (or as otherwise determined by the Departmental Representative) project and milestone meetings, and; - 11.
 Communication and document control plan.

-6.2.46 Permits and Fees
+6.2.47 Permits and Fees